 I am working on increasing front crawl endurance but still getting somewhat out of breath while breathing every 3rd stroke on opposite sides.
 I try to breathe out as hard as I can as well.
-When I breathe every stroke on the same side I don't get out of breath, but I want to alternate since I'm entering my first triathlon soon with a 750m swim.
-I am a marathon runner and cyclist so have a good base fitness for those activities.
-I know my technique is fairly good as I've been practicing several tips given to me.
+When I breathe every stroke on the same side, I don't get out of breath, but I want to alternate since I'm entering my first triathlon soon with a 750m swim.
+I am a marathon runner and cyclist, so have a good base fitness for those activities.
+I know my technique is fairly good as I've been practising several tips given to me.
 Any suggestions?

-Breathing technique for front crawl changes over long distances and the point at which it changes depends on the distance being swum and the stamina level of the swimmer.
+The breathing technique for front crawl changes over long distances, and the point at which it changes depends on the distance being swum and the stamina level of the swimmer.

 Without meaning to state the obvious, your swimming stamina will develop and improve with training and eventually come into line with your running and cycling stamina.

-As you run and cycle your breathing patterns change as you cover more distance and hills, but because you are on land it is less noticeable.
-It is important therefore for to attempt to make your breathing in the water as normal as possible (as best a human being can in an unnatural environment!).
+As you run and cycle, your breathing patterns change as you cover more distance and hills, but because you are on land, it is less noticeable.
+It is important, therefore, to attempt to make your breathing in the water as normal as possible (as best a human being can in an unnatural environment!).